 Agents also throw away, er, invest, a lot of money in taking sales training courses.
 Sales trainers tell them it's OK to bend the truth to get a chance to talk to a seller.
 What an agent might be angling for is an opportunity to sit down with the seller and apply sales tactics to get the listing.
-But this is not how listing agents find buyers your home.
+But this is not how listing agents find buyers for your home.

 A listing agent is not going to spend money and invest time in trying to find a buyer for a home that is not their listing.
 That agent wants to list your home, generally through an exclusive right-to-sell listing.
 This type of listing agreement says the agent earns a commission when the home sells, regardless of who found the buyer.

 After the listing agent signs a listing agreement with the seller, the agent will use a mix of several marketing techniques:

 - Putting a for sale sign in the yard, unless HOA regulations don't permit signage or the seller objects.
-According to National Association of Realtors statistics, about 10% or so of buyers come from seeing a "for sale" or "open house" sign.
+According to the National Association of Realtors statistics, about 10% or so of buyers come from seeing a "for sale" or "open house" sign.

 - Listing the house into the Multiple Listing Service (MLS).
 Most buyers come from the listing agent's marketing, and MLS is a key part of that.
 A good agent will submit professional quality photographs, download the listing to all the major property websites, and use print and direct mail accordingly.
 Some agents maintain separate databases for contacting buyer's agents in nearby cities as well.

 - Networking with fellow agents and promoting the listing at office meetings and board meetings.

 - Designing e-flyers and blast emails to every agent who belongs to their board.

 But the fact remains that the agent finds the buyer only after the agent signs the listing agreement with you.